tasosgretsistas/pokemontextgame/README.md

 v0.3 - September 2014

-- I have cleaned up a big part of the code and fixed various small bugs.
+- Cleaned up a big part of the code and fixed various small bugs.

 - All of the 151 original Pokemon are now in the game!
 Many new moves have been added to go with them, roughly supporting up to level 20.

 - Pokemon can now evolve, just like in the original games.
-Pokemon that normally evolve via trading will instead evolve at a set level.
+Pokemon that normally evolve via trading will evolve at a set level instead.

+- You can now use items, both during and outside of combat.
+Relevant commands have been added.

 - The introduction has been updated.
-You can now select a name for yourself and the rival, and there is also a helpful introduction on how to catch wild Pokemon and heal your own.
+You can now select a name for yourself and the rival, and there is also a helpful introduction on how to catch wild Pokemon and heal your Pokemon.

 - Selecting a move now works by inputting a number rather than typing the move's name.
 No more typos!